mcaceresb/stata-honestdid/README.md

 <!-- -->
 ![fig](doc/readme_deltarm_csdid.png)

+## Additional Estimators

-HonestDiD is also compatible with the estimator introduced in Chaisemartin and D'Haultfoeuille (2020), available for Stata via the `did_multiplegt` package.
+More generally, HonestDiD is compatible with any estimator that produces a vector of event study coefficients.
+For example, HonestDiD is also compatible with the estimator introduced in Chaisemartin and D'Haultfoeuille (2020), available for Stata via the `did_multiplegt` package.

 ```stata
 local mixtape https://raw.githubusercontent.com/Mixtape-Sessions